 - Neutrophils ≥1.5 x 10^9/L

 - Able to provide valid written informed consent.

 - All women of childbearing potential must have a negative urine or serum pregnancy test at screening.

-- All patients must agree to use barrier contraception (i.e. condom) during study treatment and for 2 months after the last virus treatment and 4 months after the last dose of chemotherapy and pembrolizumab.
+- For US sites: All patients must agree to use barrier contraception (i.e. condom) during study treatment and for 2 months after the last virus treatment and 4 months after the last dose of chemotherapy and pembrolizumab.

 - A concomitant medical condition requiring receipt of a therapeutic anticoagulant that in the opinion of the treating physician cannot safely allow for therapeutic injection of ONCOS-102 and tumor biopsies.
 Local clinical practice can be followed with regard to holding a therapeutic anticoagulant during invasive procedures such as biopsies.

 - A concomitant medical condition that in the opinion of the treating physician would pose unreasonable additional risk to therapeutic injection of ONCOS-102.

 - For US sites: Receipt of Investigational agents within 28 days prior to first dose of protocol therapy.